 - CADD2001 Architectural CAD 4

 - This continuation of CAD 3 develops the use of advanced functions within AutoCAD and adds to the use of computer applications involving Windows 7 Pro as an operating system.
 Emphasis is placed on drawing presentation, scaling and coordination.
 A partial set of working drawings is prepared for a commercial building, which is also coordinated with drawings for the same building, as prepared in Building Construction, Codes and Standards 4, Project Coordination and Research, and Architectural Drafting Studio 2.

 - BLDG2002 Building Construction, Codes and Standards 4

-- The use of structural steel framing, and structural steel stud framing, combined with exterior veneers typical to multi-level commercial building design.
+- The use of structural steel framing and structural steel stud framing, combined with exterior veneers typical to multi-level commercial building design.
 All of this is applied to an in-depth analysis of an existing structure, and the study of renovating and "re-purposing" said structure.
 Non-standard foundation systems are introduced, along with requirements for water control around the building foundation.
-Extensive drawing assignments and model making enhance the understanding of building envelope and structure.
+Students work on extensive drawing assignments and model making that enhance the understanding of building envelope and structure.

 - BLDG2013 Contracts, Specifications and Estimating

 - Students study the various forms of contracts used in the construction industry.
 The style, purpose and method of writing specifications are studied.
 Using the contract, specifications and drawings, students prepare estimates of quantities of materials and construction costs for residential and industrial buildings.

 - ARCH2002 Design 2

 - Students develop design problem-solving skills and enhance their skills at presenting architectural concepts through studio exercises.
 The focus will be on architectural design within an existing urban context.